Shulika619/rest-api-example/README.md

 - `http://localhost:8080/api/v1/signin` to login and receive a token

 > [!NOTE]
-> More information can be found in the documentation
+> More information can be found in the documentation Swagger UI

 ## Technologies
 - Java 17